Tod-ja/pdf-merger/README.md

-# pdf-merger
+# Avocado
-Application to categorize pdf files, add labels and merge them in one single file
+Application to help lawers with their administrative tasks